ahwillia/netrep/README.md

 We also provide a way to compare between stochastic neural responses (e.g. biological neural network responses to stimulus repetitions, or latent activations in variational autoencoders).
 The API is similar to `LinearMetric()`, but requires differently-formatted inputs.

+:warning: WARNING :warning: *Fitting the optimal orthogonal transformation in stochastic shape metrics involves a nonconvex optimization procedure that can be caught in local minima.
+Please be carefult and use the `n_restarts` parameter to run the optimization algorithm multiple times.*

 **1) Stochastic shape metrics using** `GaussianStochasticMetric()`

 The first method models network response distributions as multivariate Gaussians, and computes distances based on the analytic solution to the 2-Wasserstein distance between two Gaussians.
 This involves computing class-conditional means and covariances for each network, then computing the metric as follows.